antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 Testing responsive designs in environments that don't support the matchMedia API, like Jest and jsdom, can be challenging.
-This necessitates a custom implementation to ensure our tests can accurately simulate different viewport sizes.
+This necessitates a custom implementation to ensure our React tests can accurately simulate different viewport sizes.
 Fortunately, the css-mediaquery library provides an API that closely emulates matchMedia, allowing us to create a tailored solution that adheres to Mobile First development principles.

 * Do not remove this line (it will not be displayed) {:toc}